Technologies for cost-effectively making fodder yeast enriched in Omega-3

 We’ve invented a patent-pending technology for preventing contamination by using urea as the sole nitrogen source along with titanium heat exchangers to reduce leaching of nickel.
 No acid wash or antibiotics are needed to prevent 100% of all bacterial contamination.

-The main yeasts we are using with this inventions are Candida utilis (Torula) and Pichia pastoris.
+The main yeasts we are using with this invention are Candida utilis (Torula), Yarrowia lipolytica and Pichia pastoris.

-This technique allows fermentation at pH 5 to pH 6 without bacterial contamination, and thus allows fermentation of hydrolysates containing large amounts of acetic acid.
+This technique allows fermentation at pH 5 to pH 7 without bacterial contamination.

 Foam Fermentation